stweeks-pdx/ECE571FixedPointAdder/doc/README.md

 ![Exponent ALU](ExponentALU.jpg)

-The Exponent ALU is responsible for detemring which exponent is passed forward and by what amount the system should do a right shift of the smaller exponents' mantissa.
+The Exponent ALU is responsible for determining which exponent is passed forward and by what amount the system should do a right shift of the smaller exponents mantissa.
 The exponent ALU takes in two 8-bit wide exponents and returns an 8-bit difference and set bit that are fed to the FSM.
 First the exponent ALU needs to de-bias the incoming exponents by subtracting 128 from them, it then will pass these to a comparison unit that sees if A >= B or A < B. If the former is true the ExpSet bit is set to 1, else it is set to 0.
 This set bit is also used to determine the subtraction operation where the smaller exponent is subtracted from